 - ANSI X12 EDI is mainly used in the healthcare industry to ensure HIPAA compliance in healthcare documents.

-- On the other hand, EDIFACT is not used for HIPAA documents but is prevalent in other industries, such as government, supply chain, finance, etc.
+- On the other hand, the use of EDIFACT is not for HIPAA documents but is prevalent in other industries, such as government, supply chain, finance, etc.

 EDI service providers play a crucial role in implementing these standards, as they offer the software and infrastructure necessary for businesses to send and receive EDI messages.
 While there are many EDI service providers, selecting a provider that supports the standards required by your trading partners is essential.